GLCNI/eigenlayer-docs/my-website/docs/run-ethereum-node.md

 ## 2. Run an Ethereum Node

 An Ethereum staking node refers to both
 - Full node running **Execution** and **Consensus** clients to do block-by-block validation of the blockchain.
 - **Validator client** for active participation in block proposals and attestations with sufficient stake.

 **Hardware requirements:**

-- RAM: 32 GB - 16 GB (Min) can be challenging depending on client mix
+- RAM: 32 GB - 16 GB (Min) can be challenging depending on client mix.
-- CPU: 4 CPU cores (Min)
+- CPU: 4 CPU cores (Min).
 - Storage: 2TB Minimum - 4TB Recommended.
-Quality is highly important suitable models advised [here.](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038)
+Quality is highly important suitable models advised [here.](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038).

 ### Option 1: Manual Configuration